rokobuljan/hilite/README.md

     background: gold;
 }
 ```
-or any other class you defined via the Options `className` property.
+or use any other class name you defined in the Options `className` property.

 ## TODO